Deputy Prime Minister Muhyiddin Yassin hopes Malaysian media practitioners would use their profession for the good of the nation.

 "If your media can mould the opinion of 100 people, it is already a great achievement, what more if it can influence millions of people each hour and day.

-he said at the Malaysian Press Night 2010, organised by the Malaysian Press Institute (MPI) and Petronas in Kuala Lumpur tonight.
+"So, use your profession for the good of our nation and social harmony," he said at the Malaysian Press Night 2010, organised by the Malaysian Press Institute (MPI) and Petronas in Kuala Lumpur tonight.

 Muhyiddin said the Malaysian values and identity must be based on the ways the Malaysian media functioned.